harness/developer-hub/kb/platform/harness-platform-faqs.md

 When adding emails, the specific formatting of uppercase letters, such as the first letter of the first and last name, does not impact the operation.
 This is because Harness performs a case-insensitive search for emails, converting all email addresses to lowercase during user creation operations.
 Therefore, regardless of how you format the capitalization in the email, it will be standardized to lowercase for processing.

-### In the process of migrating SecretEngines from Classic to Next Generation (NG) platforms, we have encountered an issue with the secretEngineVersion set to 0 in a Vault example.
-However, when attempting to create this on NG, we face a constraint that secretEngineVersion cannot be 0.
+### In the process of migrating SecretEngines from Classic to NextGen platforms, we encountered an issue with the secretEngineVersion set to 0 in a Vault example.
+However, when attempting to create this on NextGen, we face a constraint that secretEngineVersion cannot be 0.
 Is there a specific reason for this constraint, and should we simply increase the version number to 1?

-Yes, the constraint you're encountering is due to validation rules that were introduced in the NG platform after its initial development.
+Yes, the constraint you're encountering is due to validation rules that were introduced in the NextGen platform after its initial development.
 These validations are in place to ensure consistency and correctness across configurations.
-For the purpose of migrating SecretEngines from the Classic to the NG platform, it is recommended to adjust the secretEngineVersion from 0 to 1.
-The behaviour of versions 0 and 1 will be the same, with version 1 being the supported configuration in NG.
-This change is necessary to comply with NG's validation requirements and will facilitate a smooth transition of your SecretEngines to the new platform.
+To migrate Secret Engines from the FirstGen to the NextGen platform, it is recommended to adjust the `secretEngineVersion` from 0 to 1.
+The behavior of versions 0 and 1 will be the same, with version 1 being the supported configuration in NextGen.
+This change is necessary to comply with NextGen's validation requirements and will facilitate a smooth transition of your Secret Engines to the new platform.

 ### Is it possible to change the company name for my Harness Account?